 This article presents an analysis of exchange rates and interest rates; which are some of Eurostat’s most frequently updated statistics.
 It is important to note that practically all of Eurostat’s data in monetary terms are denominated in euro (including statistics for European Union (EU) Member States that are not part of the euro area and data for non-member countries).
 This information is derived by converting from data in national currencies to data in euro (EUR — see currency codes).
 As such, for most of the statistics that are released by Eurostat, it is necessary to bear in mind the possible effect of currency fluctuations when making comparisons across countries for indicators denominated in euro terms, in particular when analysing time series.

-The third part of Figure 1 shows the development of the euro against a number of European currencies of non-member countries.
-Between 2007 and 2009, the euro appreciated strongly against the Icelandic króna (which was particularly impacted by events linked to the global financial and economic crisis) before depreciating thereafter — initially at a relatively gradual pace — aside from an appreciation in 2013; by 2016 the euro was 52.2 % higher against the Icelandic króna than it had been in 2006.
+Figure 1 also shows the development of the euro against a number of European currencies of non-member countries.
+Between 2007 and 2009, the euro appreciated strongly against the Icelandic króna (which was particularly impacted by events linked to the global financial and economic crisis) before depreciating thereafter — initially at a relatively gradual pace — aside from an appreciation in 2013; by 2017 the euro was 27.3 % higher against the Icelandic króna than it had been in 2007.
 The euro also appreciated strongly, but with a more regular development, against the currencies of Turkey (appreciating by 56.6 % between 2007 and 2017) and Serbia (34.1 %).
 The latest developments (for 2017) suggest a change in these patterns, as the value of the euro against the Turkish lira appreciated more rapidly while there was a modest depreciation in the value of the euro against the Serbian dinar.
 A similar but weaker development to that observed for Serbia was witnessed for the Albanian lek: the euro initially appreciated in value but after a relatively stable exchange rate for several years, this pattern was reversed as the value of the euro depreciated in both 2016 and 2017.
 Nevertheless, this resulted in an overall appreciation for the euro of 7.8 % between 2007 and 2017.
-Developments against the Norwegian krone were less regular, with the euro appreciating slightly in 2008 and 2009, before depreciating for three consecutive years and then appreciating again during the period 2014–2016 to finish some 15.5 % higher in 2016 than in 2006.
+Developments against the Norwegian krone were less regular, with the euro appreciating slightly in 2008 and 2009, before depreciating for three consecutive years and then appreciating again for five consecutive years to finish with an overall appreciation of 14.1 % between 2007 and 2017.
 During the years shown in Figure 1 there was little movement in the exchange rate between the euro and the denar of the former Yugoslav Republic of Macedonia; the denar has been pegged against the euro since 2002 with the goal of achieving price stability.

-The overall pattern in bond yields (see Figure 2) for the EU-28 (weighted) average was that yields were considerably lower in 2016 than they had been in 2011; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt.
-In the EU-28, bond yields in 2011 (4.27 %) were almost four times as high as in 2016 (1.11 %), with the change for the euro area even greater, as bond yields in 2011 (4.34 %) were slightly more than five times as high as in 2016 (0.86 %).
-As such, bond yields in the EU-28 fell by 3.16 percentage points between 2011 and 2016, while the corresponding change for the euro area was 3.48 points.
+The overall pattern in bond yields (see Figure 2) for the EU-28 (weighted) average was that yields were considerably lower in 2017 than they had been in 2012; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt.
+In the EU-28, bond yields in 2012 (3.64 %) were almost three times as high as in 2017 (1.31 %), with the change for the euro area even greater, as bond yields in 2012 (3.86 %) were slightly more than 3.5 times as high as in 2017 (1.09 %).
+As such, bond yields in the EU-28 fell by 2.33 percentage points between 2012 and 2017, while the corresponding change for the euro area was 2.77 points.

 Figure 4 shows the same rates in the same markets, but is supplemented by information pertaining to the EU Member States that are not in the euro area.
-Although the most substantial fall in money market rates was recorded in 2009, interbank rates were consistently higher in 2011 (compared with 2016) for each of these Member States.
-In the euro area the interbank rate fell from 1.39 % in 2011 to below zero (-0.26 %) in 2016, while Sweden and Denmark also reported negative rates in 2016.The annual average of interbank rates in Japan was also just below zero (-0.02 %) in 2016, whereas the United States had a different development, insofar as it not only recorded a positive interest rate in 2016 (0.74 %), but this was also higher than the rate recorded in 2011 (0.34 %).
+Although the most substantial fall in money market rates was recorded in 2009, interbank rates were consistently higher in 2012 (compared with 2017) for each of these Member States.
+In the euro area, the interbank rate fell from 0.57 % in 2012 to below zero (-0.33 %) in 2017, while Sweden and Denmark also reported negative rates in 2017.The annual average of interbank rates in Japan was also just below zero (-0.02 %) in 2017, whereas the United States had a different development, insofar as it not only recorded a positive interest rate in 2017 (1.26 %), but this was also higher than the rate recorded in 2012 (0.43 %).

-Figure 5 shows the euro yield curve between 2006 and 2016 for central government bonds with various years remaining to maturity.
+Figure 5 shows the euro yield curve between 2007 and 2017 for central government bonds with various years remaining to maturity.
 In line with the pattern seen in Figure 3, yields were relatively high just before the onset of the financial and economic crisis, in 2007 or 2008.
 Regardless of the time to maturity, yields in 2016 were at a historic low, as bonds with less than nine years to maturity had negative yields and bonds with 30 years to maturity offered a yield of just 0.94 %.
 This situation changed somewhat a year later as bond yields showed signs of an upturn: as a result, bonds with less than seven years to maturity in 2017 had negative yields, while bonds with 30 years to maturity offered a yield of 1.30 %.